Chairman's Statement

 Corporate Governance

-The Board of Directors recognises the importance of maintaining good corporate governance and is committed to meet all applicable rules, regulations, norms and standards that will meet the expectations of the stakeholders.
+The Board recognises the importance of maintaining good corporate governance and is committed to meet all applicable rules, regulations, norms and standards that will meet the expectations of the stakeholders.

 Acknowledgment